TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 ### The Orion HPC nodes:

+**Orion HPC provides a supercomputing environment with thousands of cores to researchers and students to handle their computational problems.
+The following table summarizes the computing power capacity of Orion HPC nodes.**

 |     |     |     |     |     |     |     |     |
 | --- | --- | --- | --- | --- | --- | --- |--- |
 | Number of nodes | RAM(GB)\* | CPU type | Clock rate (GHz) | Cores \*\* | $TMPDIR(TB)\*\*\* | Nodes | Remark|